deepkit/deepkit-website2/src/pages/documentation/dependency-injection.md

 * The code is more modular, as dependencies can be easily exchanged.
 * It promotes the Separation of Concern principle, as UserRepository is no longer responsible for creating very complex dependencies itself.

-But an obvious disadvantage can also be recognized directly: Do I really need to create or manage all dependencies like the HttpClient myself?
+But an obvious disadvantage can also be seen directly: Do I really need to create or manage all dependencies like the HttpClient myself?
 Yes and No. Yes, there are many cases where it is perfectly legitimate to manage the dependencies yourself.
 The hallmark of a good API is that dependencies don't get out of hand, and that even then they are pleasant to use.
 For many applications or complex libraries, this may well be the case.
 To provide a very complex low-level API with many dependencies in a simplified way to the user, the facade pattern is wonderfully suitable.

 ## Dependency Injection Container

 For more complex applications, however, it is not necessary to manage all dependencies yourself, because that is exactly what a so-called dependency injection container is for.
 This not only creates all objects automatically, but also "injects" the dependencies automatically, so that a manual "new" call is no longer necessary.
 There are various types of injection, such as constructor injection, method injection, or property injection.
-This makes it easy to manage even complicated constructions with many dependencies.
+This makes it easy to manage even complicated architectures with many dependencies.

 A dependency injection container (also called DI container or IoC container) brings Deepkit in `@deepkit/injector` or already ready integrated via App modules in the Deepkit Framework.
 The above code would look like this using a low-level API from the `@deepkit/injector` package.